Types of sport aircraft and activities

 Recreational ballooning describes balloons flown by pilots who:

 We regulate commercial balloon operations, such as those that carry paying passengers on scenic flights.
-These operations are not considered to be sport activities.
+We don't consider these operations as sport activities.

 Commercial operations must hold an air operator certificate.
 The pilot must hold a commercial pilot licence (balloon).